-Revenues from our Technology Development segment increased \$0.5 million due primarily to growth in our biomedical and nanomaterials groups, which largely resulted from higher costs of subcontractors, whose costs are passed through to the customer, during the second quarter of 2014 and may not recur at such levels in future quarters.
+Revenues from our Technology Development segment increased \$0.4 million for the nine months ended September 30, 2014, compared to the same period in 2013, due primarily to growth in our biomedical and nanomaterials groups, which largely resulted from higher costs of subcontractors, whose costs were passed through to the customer and resulted in revenues to us during the second quarter of 2014.
+These higher subcontractor costs may not recur at such levels in future quarters.

-Revenues from our Products and Licensing segment increased by \$0.3 million.
-This increase in our Products and Licensing revenues was primarily attributable to higher sales of telecom test and measurement equipment in the first quarter of 2014.
+Revenues from our Products and Licensing segment increased by \$1.0 million for the nine months ended September 30, 2014, compared to the same period in 2013.
+This increase in our Products and Licensing revenues was primarily attributable to higher sales of telecom test and measurement equipment.